 3. Successful brand development springs from clear insight, a strong creative leader, visionaries, a great R&D department, or a strong brand belief system.

 4. Don’t think too linearly i.e. just within a market segment, to stretch your brand.
 Try and think laterally.
 So understand customers, and their views on your brand.
-Seek a new insight or thread to connect the brand parts, and inspire a clear direction.
+Also seek a new insight or thread to connect the brand parts, and inspire a clear direction.
 Further even if a finding is untrue, it could still inspire growth.

 5. You are more likely to reveal extraordinary brand extension ideas, through a culture of innovation.
 So hire bold and creative thinkers.